 Aswynn, Freya 1990: Leaves of Yggdrasil: Runes, Gods, Magic, Feminine Mysteries and Folklore, Llewellyn Press.

 Beck, Noemi 2009: Goddesses in Celtic Religion Cult and Mythology: A Comparative Study of Ancient Ireland, Britain and Gaul, diss. (available here)

-Grimm, Jacob Teutonic Mythology IV, (available at Northvegr or as pdf here)
+Grimm, Jacob Teutonic Mythology IV, (available as a pdf here or through the Wayback Machine)

-Gundarsson, Kvedulf 1990: Teutonic Magic: the Magical and Spiritual Practices of the Germanic Peoples, Llewellyn Press. (pdf here)
+Gundarsson, Kvedulf 1990: Teutonic Magic: the Magical and Spiritual Practices of the Germanic Peoples, Llewellyn Press.
+(Archive.org)

 Helio “Many Dead, Many Gods”, from The Golden Trail blog.

 Motz, Lotte 1984: “The Winter Goddess: Percht, Holda and Related Figures”, Folklore 95 (2): 151-66. (pdf here)

 Nicanthiel Hrafnhild 2009: Boar, Birch and Bog: Prayers to Nerthus, Gullinbursti Press. (ebook)

 Nygaard, Simon 2015: “From Bog Bodies to High Halls: Changes in Spatial Focus and Religious Conceptions in the Pre-Christian North”, 16th International Saga-Conference (pdf here of abstracts)